 Written-Out Step by Step Drawing Instructions

-(Step 6) Draw a backwards “?”-like shape for the ear and part of the jaw.
-Draw a backwards #5-like shape for the nose.
+(Step 6) Draw a backward “?”-like shape for the ear and part of the jaw.
+Draw a backward #5-like shape for the nose.

 (Step 9) Draw a slightly wavy line for the forehead.
 Draw a #2-like shape in the eye.
 Draw a sideways “D”-like shape for the nostril.